psanan/swiss-german-english/guide.template.md

 <h1> Swiss German in N flashcards </h1>

 TODO:
-* Convert this to HTML
-* Go through carefully
+<li> Go through carefully
-    * (start) add the terms here to "proper" JSON file
+    <li> (start) add the terms here to "proper" JSON file
-    * Write first version of script to fill in English and German in the lists
+    <li> Write first version of script to fill in English and German in the lists
-    * Polish writing
+    <li> Polish writing
-* Iterate until happy
+<li> Iterate until happy
-    * Fix N (500?
+    <li> Fix N (500?
 444?
 333?
 Less even?)
-    * This doc should be max 1000 lines
+    <li> This doc should be max 1000 lines
-    * Make as short as possible! (prioritize the things furthest from High German, choose most powerful examples.)
+    <li> Make as short as possible! (prioritize the things furthest from High German, choose most powerful examples.)
-* (finish) proper JSON file
+<li> (finish) proper JSON file
-    * Terms that appear here
+    <li> Terms that appear here
-    * Convert existing .txt files and remove them (leaving script to turn quick jot-style voki.md which I'll reinstate)
+    <li> Convert existing .txt files and remove them (leaving script to turn quick jot-style voki.md which I'll reinstate)
-    * Probably best to have a "source" field (default: unconfirmed) and populate it with a ref number also used to populate refs with links at the bottom here.
+    <li> Probably best to have a "source" field (default: unconfirmed) and populate it with a ref number also used to populate refs with links at the bottom here.
-* Write generate script to fill in entries here from the JSON and generate flashcards of the ones that appear
+<li> Write generate script to fill in entries here from the JSON and generate flashcards of the ones that appear
-* Publish!
+<li> Publish!

 This aim is to let you understand as much Zurich Swiss German as possible